Cubs vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Nico Hoerner, Luis Arraez and others when the Chicago Cubs visit the Miami Marlins at LoanDepot park on Sunday at 12:05 PM ET.
+You can see player prop bet odds for Nico Hoerner, Luis Arraez and others on the Chicago Cubs and Miami Marlins before their matchup at 2:20 PM ET on Friday at Wrigley Field.

 Bet on this matchup or its props with DraftKings!